 Please consider becoming part of the magnificent history of our Cathedral by contributing to the restoration project.
 It is an opportunity for you to ensure the continuing tradition of the Catholic community of Adelaide.

-To make a donation to the St Francis Xavier’s Cathedral Appeal you can download a donation form (below) or contact Jane Juniper by email or phone 08 8210 8223 to obtain a brochure and pledge form.
+To make a donation to the St Francis Xavier’s Cathedral Appeal you can download a donation form (below).

 The Appeal is a partnership with the National Trust of South Australia and donations are tax deductible.